FUNDED TONIGHT!

 • Under the present system, tracking is almost non-existent.
 With Youtopia, a web and mobile application enables schools to track and generate an organized social report card complete with recommendations for college admission offices.

-• The business connection is huge.
+• The business connection is huge as well.
 Corporations dearly want to advertise this kind of altruism.

 Become a Youtopian

 They already launched two weeks ago with three customers while they continue to develop their model.
-I like that aggressive approach—learning by doing.
-It’s a subscription-based model, which I also like.
-They need to fill out their team but with this kind of creativity and experience, it looks like they’re off and running.
+I like that aggressive approach.

 .